wp-plugins/blackout-congress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Blackout Congress' IP addresses from visiting your site, and redirect them to the blackout protest page.

 == Description ==

 The protest begins Sunday May 31st at Midnight.
-W
+Will you be ready?

 Self-hosted WordPress site owners who want to participate in protesting the renewal of the Patriot Act can install and activate this plugin to enqueue the Blackout Congress detection script.